 Growing your own delicious, healthy fruits and vegetables starts from the ground up.
-Improve your soil and you‘ll be rewarded with tasty produce and a plentiful harvest.
+Improve the quality of your soil and you‘ll be rewarded with tasty produce and a plentiful harvest.

 Healthy soil is rich in organic materials which encourage beneficial microbes to your veggie patch.
 These help to make the soil crumbly and active.